spatha0011/spatha_vsd-hdp/Day5/README.md

    - Module Redefinition: If you encounter redefinition errors, ensure modules are included only once, either in the testbench or in the command line.
    - Path Issues: Verify paths specified with -I are correct.
 Use full paths if relative paths cause errors.

+## Why Pre-Synthesis and Post-Synthesis?

+1. **Pre-Synthesis Simulation**:
+   - Focuses only on verifying functionality based on the RTL code.
+   - Zero-delay environment, with events occurring on the active clock edge.

+2. **Post-Synthesis Simulation (GLS)**:
+   - Uses the synthesized netlist (gate-level) to simulate both functionality and timing.
+   - Identifies timing violations and potential mismatches (e.g., unintended latches).
+   - Helps verify dynamic circuit behavior that static methods may miss.